osrf/ros2multirobotbook/src/hardware.md

 ## Doors

+### Map requirements

+Before a door can be properly integrated, be sure to draw up the door locations with the correct door names on the navigation graph using `traffic_editor`.
+The instructions to do so can be found in Chapter 3.
+Traffic Editor.

+### Integration

 Door integration is an important consideration when introducing RMF into a new environment.
 They play a significant role in streamlining the operation of mobile robots, as well as increasing their capabilities for navigation and performing deliveries.

 For obvious reasons, only automated doors can be integrated with RMF.
 An automated door can be defined as an electronically powered door that is remotely controllable, either using a remote trigger or has been outfitted with a computing unit capable of commanding the doors when needed, using certain interfaces.